5 charities that are changing the world – I’m writing about them because you may find them as inspiring as I do.

-Despite raising money for rainforests and joining the WWF when I was 13, as a mid-40s adult my daily actions were out of alignment with my cherished values.
-I felt upset and powerless about issues, but I was not walking my talk – I was an armchair astronaut and keyboard warrior.
+Despite raising money for rainforests and joining the World Wildlife Fund when I was 13, as a mid-40s adult my daily actions were out of alignment with my cherished values.

-At the same time I had conflicted feelings about making money.
-Our individual money stories are complex and layered.
-In 2014, I spent a lot of time and energy working through my money blocks and sorting out my finances.
+A few years earlier, in 2014, I’d started to work on my conflicted feelings about making more money.
+I spent a lot of time – and energy – working through my money blocks and sorting out my finances.

 I learnt a lot, including that one of my beliefs was ‘The rich are exploiting the planet.’

-Though still very far from the frontline, I could put my skills to good use and make a difference, then contribute to the geater good with the cash earned.
+Though I was very far from the frontline, I could put my skills to good use and contribute to the greater good with the cash earned.